sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 ## Measuring this strategy

-IITB teams are asked to report on the Q1 strategy as they implement it in the two following ways:
+IITB teams are asked to report on the strategy as they implement it in the two following ways:

-- IITB employees can ensure that time that they spend on continuous improvement or learning activities is recorded in CATS using any of the following:
+**IITB employees can ensure that time that they spend on continuous improvement or learning activities is recorded in CATS** using any of the following:

 - CATS codes for Continuous Improvement activities:
   - **Continuous improvement:** 14644
   - **Grassroots innovation:** 13671
   - **IM Clean-up:** 10165
   - **Improving developer productivity:** 13863

 - CATS codes for Learning activities:
   - **Career development:** 10600
   - **IT Security training for IITB:** 10608
   - **Accessibility training and awareness:** 13403
   - **Official language training:** 11500
   - **General training:** task component code 330 or task component code 100
   - **Task specific training:** task component code 160

 AND/OR

-- IITB employees/teams can share success/failure stories with the IT Strategy team and this anecdotal evidence will be recorded and shared.
+**IITB employees/teams can share success/failure stories with the IT Strategy team** and this anecdotal evidence will be recorded and shared.

 The results of employee/team reporting will be shared via a [Report](http://dialogue/grp/BU6810070/Shared%20Documents/cont%20improvement%20and%20learning%20-%20April%201st%202019%20to%20Feb%2029%202020_report.xlsx) (link is internal to ESDC).